britt/testivus/README.md

 * [x] Formatting for stdout reporting
 * [x] Report to file
     - [ ] Count broken down by test
-    - [ ] Add summary to report
+    - [x] Add summary to report
-* [ ] Add a with error handler that tracks disappointments by error
+* [x] Add a with error handler that tracks disappointments by error
+	- [x] Add count by error to summary